-- (6) The following general principles apply when considering whether collaborative service teaching should be documented by a collaborative service teaching agreement. - a.
-A collaborative service teaching agreement is required where: - i. a course is developed for a specific cohort in another school or faculty's program, or - ii. a service teaching provider is providing core content in another school or faculty's program, or - iii. there is any concern about the continuity of course delivery. - b.
-A collaborative service teaching agreement is not required where a course is offered as a general elective or program elective in more than one program. - c.
-A collaborative service teaching agreement may be required for guest lecturing events.
+(7) The following general principles apply when considering whether collaborative service teaching should be documented by a collaborative service teaching agreement.

+- a.
+A collaborative service teaching agreement is required where: - i. a course is developed for a specific cohort in another school or faculty's program, or - ii. a service teaching provider is providing core content in another school or faculty's program, or - iii. there is any concern about the continuity of course delivery, or - iv. eligible staff are engaged under the Framework for Teaching Opportunities, Pilot Funding Scheme. - b.
+A collaborative service teaching agreement is not required where a course is offered as a general elective or program elective in more than one program.

-- (7) A collaborative service teaching agreement must be established between the host school and the service teaching provider(s) prior to the approval of a new course.
-The agreement must be provided with the program approval documentation and must accompany approval of the course through University committees (see section 2 of the Collaborative Service Teaching Policy. - (8) To ensure a clear understanding between the host school and the service teaching provider(s), collaborative service teaching agreements must include: - a. course details including learning objectives, assessment, location and delivery mode; - responsibilities of the host school and the service teaching provider(s), including the provision of resources, teaching schedule, and the specific requirements of content delivery (for example, scope, contextual requirements); - c. the EFTSL split for the provision of collaborative service teaching and the basis on which it has been determined; - d. the term of the agreement; - e. arrangements for consultation and review of the program/course; - f. timelines that accommodate the academic and technical staff delivering the course; and - g. agreed measures of success. - (9) The agreement is to be prepared using the Proforma Collaborative Service Teaching Agreement Form.
+- c.
+A collaborative service teaching agreement may be required for guest lecturing events. - d.
+A collaborative service teaching agreement must be established between the host school and the service teaching provider(s) prior to the approval of a new course.
+The agreement must be provided with the program approval documentation and must accompany approval of the course through University committees (see section 2 of the Collaborative Service Teaching Policy.

+(8) To ensure a clear understanding between the host school and the service teaching provider(s), collaborative service teaching agreements must include:

+- a. course details including learning objectives, assessment, location and delivery mode; - responsibilities of the host school and the service teaching provider(s), including the provision of resources, teaching schedule, and the specific requirements of content delivery (for example, scope, contextual requirements); - c. the remuneration arrangement, typically an EFTSL split for the provision of collaborative service teaching and the basis on which it has been determined; - d. the term of the agreement; - e. arrangements for consultation and review of the program/course; - f. timelines that accommodate the academic and technical staff delivering the course; and - g. agreed measures of success.

+(9) The agreement is to be prepared using the relevant proforma: Collaborative Service Teaching Agreement Form or Collaborative Service Teaching Agreement Form (Research-focused).